-4.2.1.8 A County usually comprises several Districts.
+A County usually comprises several Districts.

-Some Counties have no Districts.
-In these cases, the County must take on the responsibilities of the District, including the responsibilities of the District Trustee Board and the responsibilities of the District 14-24 Team for Explorer and Scout Network provision.
+Some Counties do not have Districts.
+In these cases, the County must take on the responsibilities of the District, including those of the District 14-24 Team (for Explorer and Scout Network provision), and of the District Trustee Board.